 Before the idea of scrapping your packaging method and starting from scratch scares you off, know that this shift may have long-term benefits to your revenue.
 The price of plastic materials and resin is expected to rise at an annualized rate of 2.2% over the five years to 2024.
 So now is a good time to take small steps towards the shift.
 And it doesn’t have to happen overnight – many companies set tangible, forward-looking goals for their company.
 For example, in 2018, Nestle announced that they’re aiming to make 100% of packaging recyclable or reusable by 2025.
 You can start by researching new packaging designs that require less material and can be recycled – in other words, get the job done for less money in a more eco-friendly way.
 It’s a win-win for you and your customers.

 Branding is arguably one of the biggest drivers of revenue for your company.
 This is because it has the most influence over whether a customer will do business with you, and continue to do so.
 Especially in the food and beverage industries, where the product on its own often sells itself, customer attention and preference will gravitate towards brands they “like.”
 So it’s very important with your water company to get your brand in front of the public – in terms of image, logo, and company ethos.
 There are several marketing strategies for gaining brand exposure and building rapport with your target consumer.
 Check out our infographic below.

+Building out your sales team is a great place to kick-start your water business.
 If you’re looking for some additional assistance with bringing in new, quality customers to grow your revenue, give our lead generation model a look.
 We focus on bringing you new true-intent leads so you can focus your attention where it matters most – on managing your water delivery service!